 Muscle Shoals Sound Studio opened in early 1969 by the Muscle Shoals Rhythm Section (also known as the Swampers) – David Hood on bass, Jimmy Johnson on rhythm guitar, Roger Hawkins on drums, and Barry Beckett on keys.
 They began working together at Rick Hall’s FAME Studio in Muscle Shoals, Alabama where they became well-renowned in the recording industry for playing a unique style of funky R&B with artists such as Aretha Franklin, Wilson Pickett, and Etta James.

 The musicians decided to become entrepreneurs by leaving their positions at FAME and opening up their own studio at 3614 Jackson Highway in Sheffield, Alabama, establishing Muscle Shoals Sound Studio.
-This studio was unique because it was the only recording studio owned and operated by the session musicians, opposed to one record producer or studio owner.
-The four musicians were equal partners in the endeavor and not only played on all the recording sessions at the studio, but also booked the sessions, paid the bills, and handled all aspects of running the business.
+This studio was unique because it was the only recording studio owned and operated by the session musicians at the time.
+The four musicians were equal partners in the endeavor - not only as studio musicians but also booking sessions, paying the bills, and handling all aspects of a running business.

-Jerry Wexler, Vice President of Atlantic Records at the time, had a great working relationship with the musicians since their days at FAME.
-Wexler was a key part of how MSS got started by loaning the musicians money to help them get the equipment while continuing to bring clients from Atlantic Records to the studio.
-The first release from MSS was Cher’s debut solo album, titled 3614 Jackson Highway.
-The album cover featured a photo of the building, with the title of the album superimposed over the facade, which inspired the now iconic 3614 Jackson Highway sign.
+Jerry Wexler, Vice President of Atlantic Records, had a great working relationship with the musicians from their time at FAME.
+Wexler was a key part of the start of MSS by loaning the musicians money to get equipment while continuing to bring clients from Atlantic Records.
+The first release from MSS was Cher’s debut solo album, titled 3614 Jackson Highway in 1969.
+The album cover features a photo of the building, with the title of the album superimposed over the facade, which inspired the now iconic 3614 Jackson Highway sign.

 MSS remained at the Jackson Hwy location for nine years from 1969 to 1978.
-During that time, the Swampers played on over 200 albums, with over 75 RIAA Gold or Platinum records and hundreds of hit songs with artists such as Lynyrd Skynyrd, Bob Dylan, Duane Allman, Paul Simon, Art Garfunkel, Bob Seger, Staples Singers, Rod Stewart, Leon Russell, Willie Nelson, Cat Stevens, Dr. Hook, and Eddie Hinton
+During that time, the Swampers played on over 200 albums, with over 75 RIAA Gold and Platinum records, and hundreds of hit songs with artists such as Lynyrd Skynyrd, Bob Dylan, Duane Allman, Paul Simon, Art Garfunkel, Bob Seger, Staples Singers, Rod Stewart, Leon Russell, Willie Nelson, Cat Stevens, Dr. Hook, and Eddie Hinton.